sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

      docker run -d --network=host --name container2 myimage2
      ```

-4. **Use Macvlan Network Mode**:

-   - The Macvlan network mode allows containers to have their own unique MAC addresses and IP addresses on the physical network.
-Containers in this mode can communicate with external devices on the same network but are isolated from each other.

-   - Example:
-     ```bash
-     # Create a Macvlan network
-     docker network create -d macvlan --subnet=192.168.1.0/24 --gateway=192.168.1.1 -o parent=eth0 my_macvlan_network

-     # Run container1 on the Macvlan network
-     docker run -d --network=my_macvlan_network --name container1 myimage1

-     # Run container2 on the Macvlan network
-     docker run -d --network=my_macvlan_network --name container2 myimage2
-     ```

-By using these methods, you can isolate networks between containers based on your specific requirements, whether you need complete isolation or controlled communication between containers.
-Custom networks, in particular, offer a flexible way to define network boundaries and control connectivity in your Docker environment.

 ## Realtime challenges with docker
 Docker is a powerful tool for containerization, but like any technology, it comes with its own set of challenges.
 Here are some common real-time challenges that users and organizations may face when working with Docker: